About Summit Academy

 4 Star Rating

 Summit Academy OIC is proud to be recognized as a four star charity by Charity Navigator.

-The Twin Cities region is also home to some of the greatest racial disparities in employment and education compared with the other metropolitan areas across the country.
-Communities of color face many barriers to participating in the workforce, including, but not limited to:
+The Twin Cities region is home to some of the greatest racial disparities in employment and education compared with other metropolitan areas across the country.
+Communities of color face many barriers to participating in the workforce including, but not limited to:

 - Lack of opportunity for education and training: until July 2014, a 30% cap on the number of MFIP participants that could pursue education or job training.

 - Limited access: a lack of social networks that support entry into the economic mainstream.